Impulse (J)

 Defined as the integral of force over time.
 It equals the change in momentum ($\Delta p$).

-Impulse measures the effect of a force over a time interval: J = F Δt.
-It equals the change in momentum.
+Impulse measures the effect of force acting over a time interval.

 Continue with calculators that answer nearby questions and help compare the next step.